SIVABHARATHI23/VideoHarvester/README.md

 **Q: How do I update yt-dlp?**
 - Run `pip install -U yt-dlp` or download the latest binary from the [yt-dlp GitHub](https://github.com/yt-dlp/yt-dlp).

+**Q: How does the WebSocket connection work?**
+- The frontend establishes a WebSocket connection to the backend for real-time updates.
+- All download progress, completion, and error messages are sent via WebSocket.
+- The connection automatically reconnects if disconnected.

 ---

 ## 🧰 Troubleshooting